-Public access to the Internet is available to all users of the Princeton Public Library on most library-owned computers and via a wireless connection for personal laptops.
-The library provides Internet access to support and expand the library’s role in providing information and educational resources in all formats.
-Library customers are required to review and agree to the library’s Internet Use Policy before using the Internet at the Princeton Public Library.
+Public access to the internet is available to all users of the Princeton Public Library on most library-owned computers and via a wireless connection for personal laptops and other wireless devices.
+The library provides internet access to support and expand the library’s role in providing information and educational resources in many formats.
+Anyone using library internet access is required to review and agree to the library’s Internet Use Agreement before using the internet at the Princeton Public Library.

 - Electronic information, services, and networks provided by libraries should be readily, equally, and equitably accessible to all library users.

 - Libraries and librarians should not deny or limit access to information available via electronic resources because of its controversial content or because of personal beliefs or fear of confrontation.

 - Information retrieved or utilized electronically should be considered constitutionally protected unless determined otherwise by a court with appropriate jurisdiction.

 - Responsibility for a child’s use of the internet rests solely with their parents or legal guardians.